Loury History, Family Crest & Coats of Arms

 "Hence 'Lowrie-like,' having the crafty look of a fox.
 The full name Lawrence was also applied to the fox, proving that Lowry and Lawry are the true offspring of the name."

-Important Dates for the Loury family
+Early History of the Loury family

 This web page shows only a small excerpt of our Loury research.
 Another 118 words (8 lines of text) covering the years 1687, 1683, 1686, 1677, 1671, 1677, 1669, 1640, 1653 and are included under the topic Early Loury History in all our PDF Extended History products and printed products wherever possible.